mitre/heimdall2/README.md

 ### AWS S3

-In order to allow Heidmdall to Connect to your AWS S3 bucket, you need to [add a Cross-Origin Resource Sharing policy](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enabling-cors-examples.html) within the AWS Console.
+In order to allow Heimdall to Connect to your AWS S3 bucket, you need to [add a Cross-Origin Resource Sharing policy](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enabling-cors-examples.html) within the AWS Console.
 The following configuration is sufficent, however you need to change the allowed origin to where you are deploying Heimdall.

 ```json
 [